 – How you can prepare your proposal to make grant reporting a snap

-SPECIAL FEATURE: We will engage in a brief role play between a participant (playing the ‘grantseeker’) and the instructor (playing the ‘grantmaker’).
-You’ll get to hear the conversation and the debriefing, and offer your own feedback.
+SPECIAL FEATURE: We engaged in a brief role play between a participant (playing the ‘grantseeker’) and me (playing the ‘grantmaker’).
+You’ll get to hear the conversation and the debriefing.
+Continue reading

 You may know that I offer interactive training and presentations to groups and conferences (in person and online).
 You may know that as an editor, I add a professional polish to grant proposals, website content, strategic plans, speeches, and even books and e-books.

 But did you know that I am also a writing coach for social sector executives and staff?

 You may be frustrated that, despite your best efforts, you’re stuck in old writing habits that hold you back.
 You may feel like your documents are full of great ideas, but they often get ignored or sidelined.
 Are those the results you want?

 Let’s schedule a complimentary strategy session to discuss where you are now as a writer, and what it would take to get you where you want to go.
 A little supportive personal attention and expert feedback might be all you need.
 Of course, our conversations are confidential.